CodecademyCommunity/community-bot/CONTRIBUTING.md

 If you don't have it already, install/setup Git on your machine.

-### Clone This Repo
+### Fork/Clone This Repo

+*If you are a member of our organization, skip step 1.*

+1. In the top-right corner of the page, click the Fork button.
-1. In the main page of the repo, notice the big green button that says "Code".
+2. In the main page of the repo, notice the big green button that says "Code".
 Click it.
-2. Using the HTTPS or SSH option, copy the URL.
+3. Using the HTTPS or SSH option, copy the URL.
-3. If you are using HTTPS, using Git Bash/Terminal/Bash, navigate to the folder where you want this repo to be located in your machine and use:
+4. If you are using HTTPS, using Git Bash/Terminal/Bash, navigate to the folder where you want this repo to be located in your machine and use:

 ```
 $ git clone pasteURLYouJustCopied
 ```

-4. If you are using SSH, follow this [GitHub tutorial](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
+5. If you are using SSH, follow this [GitHub tutorial](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

+*If you become a regular contributor, we will add you to the organization so you can work off a direct clone instead.*

 ### Node.js and npm

 1. Install Node.js; it can be downloaded from [here](https://nodejs.org/en/).
+This project requires version 16.x or higher.
 2. On the command line, navigate to the cloned repo.
 3. Use the following command to install all necessary packages: